 4. Do They Align With the Attributes We’re Looking For?

-Defining your focus is the most important when it comes to making sure your post-interview roundups run quickly and smoothly.
-When as much as 80% of employee turnover is due to bad hiring decisions, thoughtfully considering your ideal candidate’s qualities can translate to better employee retention down the line.
+Defining your focus is incredibly important when it comes to making sure your post-interview roundup runs quickly and smoothly.
+When as much as 80% of employee turnover is due to bad hiring decisions, thoughtfully considering your ideal candidate’s qualities can translate to better employee retention.

 The first step is setting a candidate scorecard through your Applicant Tracking System.
-A candidate scorecard will give you and the other interviewers different categories and subcategories to focus on during the roundup, such as if the candidate was collaborative, analytical, receptive to feedback, etc.
+A candidate scorecard will give you and the other interviewers different categories and subcategories to focus on during the roundup, such as whether the candidate was collaborative, analytical, and receptive to feedback.

 5. Do We Want To Hire the Candidate for the Right Reasons?

 You never want to hire someone just because everyone’s feeling the strain left by the open position.
 With poor hiring decisions costing companies up to $240,000, the harm of hiring someone who’s a bad fit is astronomical and way more costly than the interview process as a whole.